Expanding Medicaid providers to advance health equity initiatives

 Tina’s cycle of questions repeats at each step of the enrollment process.

 Answering those questions on her own is a challenge for Tina.
 She can find very little publicly available information about compliance costs, reimbursement rates, and typical denial figures, which she needs to prove to herself and the non-profit board that the investment of time and money is worth it.
 Personal contact with MCP representatives is required to complete the process — but Tina had trouble finding the right person.
-Meanwhile, daily management crises keep her from devoting regular time to the process.
+Meanwhile, the ongoing management crises of staffing and running an underfunded non-profit keep her from devoting regular time to the process during her work week.
 Instead, she sacrifices her Sundays to online research, data analysis, and follow-up emails.

 Lessons from the rollout